Fields of Study

 Biography

-Jona (Yona) Zyfi is a doctoral student at the Centre for Criminology & Sociolegal Studies and a Junior Fellow at Massey College.
-Born in Albania and raised in Australia, her research is motivated by her lived experiences with immigration and refugee systems and processes.
-While her research interests are broad, her PhD work focuses on the role and human rights impact of technology in immigration and refugee status determinations.
-In 2020 Jona was awarded a SSHRC Joseph-Armand Bombardier Canada Graduate Doctoral Scholarship and is a past recipient of the SSHRC Top 25 Storyteller Award, the Barbara Frum Memorial Award in Canadian Scholarship and an Ontario Graduate Scholarship.
-Presently, she is a research assistant for a project examining private refugee sponsorship in Canada from a sponsor’s perspective and the co-host of an academic podcast called Criminologia.
-She is also one of three researchers on the Canadian team of the PROTECT project which studies the impacts of the United Nations’ Global Refugee Compact and Global Migration Compact on the functioning of the international refugee protection system.
-The study is being conducted in 20 countries and is funded by the European Commission under the European Union’s Horizon 2020 framework.
-Outside of academia, Jona is an English-Albanian interpreter, plays tennis, and enjoys biking with her husky, Nala.
+Jona (Yona) Zyfi is a doctoral candidate at the Centre for Criminology and Sociolegal Studies.
+Her PhD work explores the intersections of technology and (im)migration through a human rights lens.
+Though her academic interests are broad, born in Albania and raised in Australia, Jona’s research is motivated by her lived experiences with immigration and refugee systems and processes.
+She is an alumni of Massey College and a past recipient of a SSHRC Joseph-Armand Bombardier Canada Graduate Doctoral Scholarship, the SSHRC Top 25 Storyteller Award, the Barbara Frum Memorial Award in Canadian Scholarship, and an Ontario Graduate Scholarship.
+Presently, she is a research assistant for a project examining private refugee sponsorship in Canada from a sponsor’s perspective, teaches at the centre, and co-hosts an academic podcast called Criminologia.
+Outside of academia, Jona is an English-Albanian interpreter, plays tennis, and enjoys hanging out with her husky, Nala.

 Publications

-- (forthcoming) Zyfi, J. & Macklin, A. (n.d.).
-The role of privatization in Canada’s immigration detention centers.
-In A. Luscombe, D. Silva., & K. Walby (Eds.), Private Influences, Privatization, and Criminal Justice in Canada (Chapter 13).
+- Zyfi, J. & Macklin, A. (2022).
+The creeping role of privatization in Canada’s immigration detention centers.
+In A. Luscombe, D. Silva., & K. Walby (Eds.), Changing of the Guards: Private Influences, Privatization, and Criminal Justice in Canada (pp. 247-289).
 Vancouver, BC: UBC Press.

 - Macklin, A., Goldring, L., Hyndman, J., Korteweg, A., Barber, K., & Zyfi, J. (2020).
 The kinship between refugee and family sponsorship (Working Paper No. 2020/4).